dwyl/learn-nerves/README.md

   end
 ```

-This starts the GenServer process with the current module, gives it the options from the supervisor and names the new
+This starts the `GenServer` process with the current module,
+gives it the options from the supervisor and names the new
 process the same as the module.

 ### 4. Deploying your application.

-**In the terminal where you set your `MIX_TARGET` environment variables**, we can build and deploy the firmware.
+**In the terminal where you set your `MIX_TARGET` environment variables**,
+build and deploy the firmware.

 *Lost it? just run `export MIX_TARGET=<Your tag>` again*